 - 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
-See Uptane Deployment Considerations for more information. - Partial verification ECUs MUST have the Root and Targets metadata from the Director repository. - Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories, as well as the repository mapping metadata (Section 5.2.6). - 2.
-The current time, or a secure attestation of a sufficiently recent time. - 3.
+This is necessary for the ECU to authenticate that the remote repository is legitimate when it first downloads metadata in the field.
+See Uptane Deployment Best Practices ([DEPLOY]) for more information. - Partial verification Secondary ECUs MUST have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
+These ECUs MAY also have metadata from other roles or the Image repository if they will be used by the Secondary. - Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata (Section 5.2.6).
+Delegations are not required.

+- 2. The current time, or a secure attestation of a sufficiently recent time. - 3.
 An ECU key.
-This is a private key, unique to the ECU, used to sign ECU version manifests and decrypt images.
+This is a private key, unique to the ECU, used to sign ECU version reports and decrypt images.
 An ECU key MAY be either a symmetric key or an asymmetric key.
 If it is an asymmetric key, there MAY be separate keys for encryption and signing.
-For the purposes of this standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.
+For the purposes of this Standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.